php-fig/fig-standards/proposed/extended-phar.md

 - All file names MUST be case sensitive.

-- Extensions on PHAR files MUST be fully compatible to original PHAR file format.
+- Extensions on PHAR packages MUST be fully compatible to original PHAR file format.

 - Extensions are located as files within the folder /PHP-INF.